hiredman/graph/README.md

 the type of the value of the attribute and `foo` is the name of the attribute.

-given a graph store you can do three operations:
+given a graph store you can do some operations:
 1. `create-tables!`
 2. `transact!`
 3. `read-only-view`
+4. `delete-graph!`

 `create-tables!` creates the tables given in `config`